 A fun hostel with a lively atmosphere, Cable Beach Backpackers is great if you’re looking to meet some fellow travellers over a few drinks.

 Set in an outdoors environment, with dorms opening out onto a large common area and pool, this spacious hostel also offers a roomy kitchen and BBQ facilities.

 Oaks Cable Beach Sanctuary

-Located close to Cable Beach, this sanctuary style accommodation offers studios and apartments set around gorgeous lagoon style pools.
+Located close to Cable Beach and other Broome beaches, this sanctuary style accommodation offers studios and apartments set around gorgeous lagoon-style pools.

 Have you been to this iconic Australian town?
 Let us know in the comments what your favourite things to do in Broome are!

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products that ourselves or our fantastic editorial team have personally experienced, and regularly review these.
 Thanks for your support, kind friend!